 Slurm Gang Scheduling

 Multi-node training jobs are not normal jobs.
 A 64-rank PyTorch job does not start when one rank starts; it starts when every rank starts.
 Until rank 63 issues torch.distributed.init_process_group, ranks 0 through 62 sit in MPI_Init (or NCCL's bootstrap) waiting for the rendezvous to complete.
-If the scheduler hands out one rank at a time, ranks that started early sit idle while later ranks are still queued.
-Worse, if the scheduler hands out only some ranks and others fail to land, the job hangs forever and the partial allocation runs out the wall-clock budget.
+On Kubernetes, the default kube-scheduler binds pods one at a time, so the early ranks can sit idle for minutes while later ranks wait in the queue; if some pods never bind, the job hangs and burns its wall-clock budget.
+Slurm's allocator avoids that specific failure (it always allocates the full node set before srun launches any tasks), but the broader rule still applies on every scheduler: do not start a multi-rank job until every rank can start, and use gang time-slicing if you want co-allocated jobs to share GPUs without deadlocking each other.

 What gang scheduling actually does